Longno12/Game-Hub/README.md

-# Game-Hub
+# 🎮 Enhanced Game Hub

-A desktop application for managing and launching games with custom categories and search functionality.
+A desktop application built with **WPF (.NET)** for managing and launching your game library.

+## 📦 Features
+- 🕹️ Add and launch games directly.
+- 🔍 Search and filter games by category.
+- 🖼️ Automatically extract game icons.